PotatoGameDev/bucket-stand/documentation/Plan.md

 BUGS
 - Add drawing sequence so that items at the top of the screen are drawn first.
 - Check with valgrind
+- Do a loading screen and load all the resources in it
+-